Portugal prepares for post-Ronaldo era after World Cup exit

 EXPECTATION VS. PERFORMANCE

 Reaching the quarterfinals was the minimum expected of Portugal considering the depth of talent in its squad.
-The team sailed through the group phase by winning its opening two games.
-Coach Fernando Santos rotated most of his starting lineup for the final group-stage match against South Korea, which won 2-1 on a late goal, and then thrashed Switzerland 6-1 in the round of 16.
-Despite Morocco's strong defense and status as the surprise of the tournament, Portugal was still expected to beat the North African nation in the quarterfinals so, in that sense, it is another missed opportunity and probably an overall underperformance by Ronaldo and his team.
+The team sailed through the group phase by winning its opening two games before coach Fernando Santos rotated most of his starting lineup for the final group-stage match against South Korea, which won 2-1 on a late goal.
+Portugal then thrashed Switzerland 6-1 in the round of 16.
+Despite Morocco's strong defence and status as the surprise of the tournament, Portugal was still expected to beat the North African nation in the quarterfinals so, in that sense, it is another missed opportunity and probably an overall underperformance by Ronaldo and his team.

 WHO'S OUT

 The world is waiting to see if the 37-year-old Ronaldo retires from international duty after scoring 118 goals -- a record in men's soccer -- and making 196 appearances in his 19 years with the national team.
-If Ronaldo does continue, most likely it's only for Euro 2024 and not also the 2026 World Cup, by which time he will be aged 41.
+If Ronaldo does continue, it seems it will only be for Euro 2024.
+When the 2026 World Cup comes around, he will be 41 years old.
 At 39, center back Pepe is likely to have played his final major tournament.
 What's more in doubt is the future of Santos, who took charge of Portugal in 2014 after four years at the helm of Greece's national team.
 He has a contract through 2024 and repeatedly deflected any talk about leaving his post earlier after the loss to Morocco.
 "I will have a discussion with the (Portuguese soccer federation) president and when we go back to Portugal, we will deal with the issue of the contract," Santos said.

 WHO'S NEXT